📝 Templates

 Views: engine,

-// Default global path to search for views (can be overriden when calling Render())
+// Default path for views, overridden when calling Render()

 ViewsLayout: "layouts/main",